SRT31/high-speed-camera/README.md

 <img src="vih_threshold.png" width="300"/>
 Thus, a signal of approximately 3.22 V provides a safety margin of over 0.9 V above the threshold, ensuring reliable logic level detection.

-## Prototype Assembly and Function
-The current stage of the project is focused on making the prototype fully operational so that it can serve as a testbed before the final exhibit is built.
-The prototype reproduces the functional principles of the final installation at a smaller scale, allowing us to verify the detection, triggering, curing, and droplet control mechanisms.

-The main goal is to ensure that every subsystem works reliably and that they integrate seamlessly into one coordinated process, from dispensing a photopolymer drop, to detecting its presence, to triggering the UV curing light precisely at the correct moment.

-The system consists of four main subsystems:

-1. Drop Detection System – Detects when a droplet passes through the sensor’s field of view.

-2. UV Curing Light System – Provides high-intensity UV illumination to polymerize the drop instantly.

-3. Control and Integration Shield – Central interface between the detection, curing, and motor systems.

-4. Stepper Motor and Peristaltic Pump – Responsible for dispensing consistent and accurately timed drops.

 ## Next Steps